wilhelm-lab/koina/README.md

 A major aspect of Koina, is that all models share a common interface making it easier for clients to use all models.
 Triton supports models written in pure python.
 If your model requires pre- and/or post-processing you can implement this as a "standalone" model in python.
 There are numerous examples in this repository.
 One with low complexity you can find [here](models/AlphaPept/AlphaPept_Preprocess_charge/1).
 If you made changes to your model you need to restart Triton.
-You can do that with `docker-compose restart serving`.
+You can do that with `docker compose restart serving`.

 ### Create an ensemble model to connect everything
 The pre- and postprocessing models you just implemented need to be connected to the